 Praise the Lord!

 Israel’s deliverance from Egypt was a dramatic demonstration of God’s faithfulness.
 Yes, God delivered His Chosen People from bondage, but He also led them through the wilderness and into the land He promised Abraham 400 years earlier.
-The psalm ends appropriately with a hearty “praise the Lord!”
+The psalm appropriately concludes with a hearty “praise the Lord!”